v923z/micropython-ulab/docs/ulab-change-log.md

+Sat, 13 Feb 2021

+version 2.3.7

+    fixed dot error

+Sat, 13 Feb 2021

+version 2.3.6

+    moved trace and dot to the top level

 Wed, 10 Feb 2021

 version 2.3.5

     fixed invisible error in tools_reduce_axes, simplified the implementation of all/any

 Tue, 9 Feb 2021